DarraghBuild/baserow/README.md

 ## Fergtable

 This is a fork of Baserow.
-Here is what has been changed:
+Here is what has been changed/added:

 * "Super Admins" can be specified by email in `.env`.
 These are users that get automatically added to every group with admin permissions and cannot be removed.
 * New users without a group invitation no longer get a new group created for them.
 * Various minor frontend changes.
+* A Python script for automated backup & restore of the Postgres database and daily snapshots of all Baserow databases.

 ### Deploying